Adelaide Festival Centre: Other spaces and facilities

+Walk of Fame

+The Walkway of Fame comprises plaques along the path that overlooks the River Torrens and links the Festival Theatre and Dunstan Playhouse.
+Each year since 1973, three stars are added to the walkway each year: one by public choice, one by the Adelaide Festival Centre Trust (AFCT Choice), and one by a panel of arts critics (Critics' Choice).

 Associated companies and events

 Adelaide Festival Centre is home to South Australia's leading professional performance companies, including: Adelaide Symphony Orchestra, State Opera South Australia, Australian Dance Theatre, State Theatre Company South Australia, The Australian Ballet, Brink and Windmill Theatre Co.

 The centre is the host of Adelaide Festival and presents major festivals across the year, including: Adelaide Cabaret Festival, OzAsia Festival, DreamBIG Children's Festival, Adelaide Guitar Festival, and the First Nations annual art exhibition Our Mob, which also awards a series of prizes.
 Our Mob was established around 2008, and has expanded with Our Words and Our Stories.
 As of 2025 Celia Coulthard is First Nations curator.

 Transport

 Besides numerous nearby bus stops and the adjacent Adelaide railway station, a short branch from the Glenelg tram line to the Festival Centre was opened in October 2018.